Chris Parker (rugby league): International

 Chris finished 2009 with some positive news, signing a 2-year contract extension and receiving a call up to the Malta national rugby league team for a friendly international against touring English side Bamber Bridge RLFC.

 Chris made his début for the Malta national rugby league team on 3 October 2009 in the 36–28 win over Bamber Bridge RLFC and was named vice-captain by caretaker coach Anthony Micallef.
 Chris also scored his first try for the country and added the extras from the resulting kick.

-On 4 June 2010 Parker helped Malta come from 10-0 down mid way through the first half to defeat Norway, 30-20 to take the Rugby League European Federation Bowl at the Victor Tedesco Stadium, Hamrun.
+On 4 June 2010 Parker helped Malta come from 10–0 down midway through the first half to defeat Norway, 30–20 to take the Rugby League European Federation Bowl at the Victor Tedesco Stadium, Hamrun.

-In 2011 Chris Parker was named the 2009-2010 Ray Morris Medal Winner by the Malta Rugby League (MRL), commonly known as Maltese Player of the Year.
+In 2011 Chris Parker was named the 2009–2010 Ray Morris Medal Winner by the Malta Rugby League (MRL), commonly known as Maltese Player of the Year.

-He also took over the reins of the Maltese National Team Captain from the retiring Daniel Grima, the first game under his captaincy saw the Maltese team put in a strong performance in their first game of the European Shield against Germany on 24 July 2011 but unfortunately the German side were too strong for the 15-man Maltese Squad taking the game 36-12, Parker scoring one of the Maltese two tries.
+He also took over the reins of the Maltese National Team Captain from the retiring Daniel Grima, the first game under his captaincy saw the Maltese team put in a strong performance in their first game of the European Shield against Germany on 24 July 2011 but unfortunately the German side were too strong for the 15-man Maltese Squad taking the game 36–12, Parker scoring one of the Maltese two tries.

-In their second game of the Euro Shield Malta faced Norway running away with a 64-24 win missing out on the Euro shield by a points difference of 1.
+In their second game of the Euro Shield Malta faced Norway running away with a 64–24 win missing out on the Euro shield by a points difference of 1.

-Parker captained Malta to a 24 - 12 victory against Denmark in 2012, the game being the first of a two-game series between the countries.
-In the second leg in Copenhagen on 29 September 2012, Malta took the series with an emphatic 12 - 74 win with Captain Parker amongst the try scorers on the day.
+Parker captained Malta to a 24–12 victory against Denmark in 2012, the game being the first of a two-game series between the countries.
+In the second leg in Copenhagen on 29 September 2012, Malta took the series with an emphatic 12 – 74 win with Captain Parker amongst the try scorers on the day.

-In 2012 Parker has also stepped up his efforts to help the Malta by setting up the Maltese Exiles, a side made up of Maltese Heritage rugby league players who play in fixtures around the UK in an effort to raise awareness of the MRL, the exiles were 34 - 12 winners in their first-ever game against Leeds Akkies, Parker scoring a try in the fixture.
+In 2012 Parker has also stepped up his efforts to help the Malta by setting up the Maltese Exiles, a side made up of Maltese Heritage rugby league players who play in fixtures around the UK in an effort to raise awareness of the MRL, the exiles were 34 – 12 winners in their first-ever game against Leeds Akkies, Parker scoring a try in the fixture.

 Parker then took the Maltese exiles to the Un-official Exiles world Cup held in Leeds (8/09/12) where the Exiles finished 3rd in the Competition losing out to the top spot in their group in a thrilling match against Fiji UK.